Hoyasumii/bee-movie/README.md

 Congratulations on your victory.
 What will you demand as a settlement?

-First, we'll demand a complete shutdown of all bee work c
+First, we'll demand a complete shutdown of all bee work ca